commonsguy/cwac-saferoom/README.markdown

 ### Android X

+- v1.2.1: fixed bug where `char[]` passphrases were no longer being cleared after use
 - v1.2.0: added support for opting out of passphrase clearing
 - v1.1.3: fixed bug preventing `SafeHelperFactory` from opening unencrypted databases
 - v1.1.2: closed `SQLStatement` used in `encrypt()`, `decrypt()`